Toggers/wi21-cse110-lab4/part1/part1.md

     E. false because true is numericly converted to 1, which is not 2.
     F. true because Boolean(2) is true, and === compares the equality of true and true which are the same.
 16. === checks the equality without type conversion, while == checks the equality by converting operands of different types to numbers.
-17. 'How are you?' gets printed because true is converted to the integer 1, which is not equal to the integer 2.
-For the else if condition, the integer 2 is converted to the boolean true, so the appropriate string is printed.
+17\.
+'How are you?' gets printed because true is converted to the integer 1, which is not equal to the integer 2.
+For the else if condition, the integer 2 is converted to the boolean true, so the appropriate string is printed. \
 19. The result is [6,8,10].
 In the first iteration of the loop, the new array will push the value of doSomething(1, function(1 + 2)).
 The new callback refers to the function in the for loop, so it executes function(3) = 6.
-This process repeats itself for the length of the array and then finally returns the new array.
+This process repeats itself for the length of the array and then finally returns the new array.\
 21. 1
     4
     3